 by Allen P. Ross

-If you are a pastor or layperson who is seeking theological reflection, Ross’ Genesis commentary, titled Creation and Blessing, is second only to Walton.
+If you are a pastor or layperson seeking theological reflection, Ross’ Genesis commentary, titled Creation and Blessing, is second only to Walton.
 Ross is a long-time professor at Beeson Divinity School.

-If you are looking for preaching help, you may even prefer Ross because of his combination of expository and theological insight into the text.
+If you are looking for preaching help, you may even prefer Ross because he combines expository and theological insight into the text.
 Ross’s book doesn’t have separate sections on applying the text as Walton’s does.

 Creation and Blessing is a stand-alone commentary, meaning it isn’t a part of a series like the first four commentaries.
 The book is available in high-quality paperback format, which brings down the price, especially compared to the top three.